Cystic fibrosis: Gene therapy

 Gene therapy has been explored as a potential cure for CF. Results from clinical trials have shown limited success as of 2016, and using gene therapy as routine therapy is not suggested.
 A small study published in 2015 found a small benefit.

 The focus of much CF gene therapy research is aimed at trying to place a normal copy of the CFTR gene into affected cells.
-Transferring the normal CFTR gene into the affected epithelium cells would result in the production of functional CFTR protein in all target cells, without adverse reactions or an inflammation response.
-To prevent the lung manifestations of CF, only 5–10% the normal amount of CFTR gene expression is needed.
+Transferring the normal CFTR gene into the affected epithelial cells would result in the production of functional CFTR protein in all target cells, without adverse reactions or an inflammation response; this is known as somatic cell therapy.
+To prevent the lung manifestations of CF, only 5–10% of the normal amount of CFTR gene expression is needed.
 Multiple approaches have been tested for gene transfer, such as liposomes and viral vectors in animal models and clinical trials.
 However, both methods were found to be relatively inefficient treatment options, mainly because very few cells take up the vector and express the gene, so the treatment has little effect.
 Additionally, problems have been noted in cDNA recombination, such that the gene introduced by the treatment is rendered unusable.
 There has been a functional repair in culture of CFTR by CRISPR/Cas9 in intestinal stem cell organoids of cystic fibrosis patients.

-Phage therapy
+Bacteriophage therapy

-Phage therapy is being studied for multidrug resistant bacteria in people with CF.
+Bacteriophage therapy (phage therapy) is being studied for multidrug-resistant bacteria in people with CF. Bacteriophage therapy is a treatment method that uses viruses, known as bacteriophages, to target and destroy harmful bacteria in the body.
+Unlike antibiotics, which can kill a wide range of bacteria and potentially disrupt the body's normal flora, phage therapy is highly specific, targeting only the harmful bacteria while leaving the beneficial ones unharmed.
+As such, bacteriophage therapy is a promising alternative for treating infections caused by multidrug-resistant bacteria, such as Staphylococcus aureus, Haemophilus influenzae, and Pseudomonas aeruginosa in CF patients, which are often protected by biofilms and thus resistant to conventional antibiotics.

+Bacteriophage therapy uses viruses as antimicrobial agents to overcome the antibiotic resistance in bacteria with biofilms Phage therapy is used to treat the Pseudomonas aeruginosa infection in the lungs, which is frequently seen in cystic fibrosis patients, as these bacteria produce biofilms which give them multi-drug resistance.